 Mary From Dungloe Irish song lyrics and guitar chords

-The sheet music, tin whistle notes and ukulele chords is included.
 Recorded by Sweeneys Men who brought out the song My Heart's Tonight In Ireland, Emmett Spiceland Daniel O'Donnell and The Irish Rovers.
 A traditional song from Donegal.
 Included are the guitar chords in chordpro in a few keys including the version by Daniel O'Donnell.
 The song was also recorded by The Irish Rovers, Donna Taggart and The Johnstones.
+The town of Dungloe is pronounced ''Dunloe''

 1.[C] Oh, then fare ye [G]well, sweet [F]Donegal, the [Em]Rosses[F] and Gwee[C]dore.